rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/1-setup/Readme.md

 # Setup a reactive

-In this section we start with an imperative code base and will refactor it's state management to a reactive setup.
+In this section we start with an [imperative code base] (./setup.start.component.ts) and will refactor it's state management to a [reactive setup](./setup.solution.component.ts) .

 We will setup `RxState` in the component, initialize the components local state,
 and render it in the template.